danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [^GWEI]: *GWEI* (2005) was part of the *Hacking Monopolism Trilogy* which also included *Amazon Noir* (2006) and *Face to Facebook* (2011).
 For more on *GWEI* ee http://www.gwei.org/index.php.

-[^pold]: For a reading of this project, see Christian Ulrik Andersen and Søren Bro Pold, "Post-digital Books and Disruptive Literary Machines", in *Formules* 18 (2014), 164-183.
+[^pold]: For a close reading of this project, see Christian Ulrik Andersen and Søren Bro Pold, *The Metainterface: The Art of Platforms, Cities, and Clouds* (Cambridge, MA: MIT Press, 2018), 57-60.

+[^kindle]: A fuller description of the Kindle platform can be found at https://kdp.amazon.com/en_US/.

 [^fin]: Finn, *What Algorithms Want: Imagination in the Age of Computing*, 34.